KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

 # For later:

-Add to this README file an visual representation of the Preferences Matrix Structure.
+Add to this README file a visual representation of the Preferences Matrix Structure.

 # Bibliography